 With a dark-colored carpet, you are good to start cleaning it without guessing whether it is dirty or not.

-If it’s hard to visually spot the pet accident or mold growth, your nose will come to help.
+If it’s hard to spot the pet accident or mold growth visually, your nose will come to help.
 Odors coming from the carpet are an obvious sign that something is wrong with it.
 You should start deep cleaning and deodorizing it immediately to prevent the spreading of pungent smells throughout the house.

 Try to identify the source of the odor to know which deodorizing agent to use.